Here's my "introduction"...

 For a long time I used the "force" method of getting a horse to comply with what I wanted.
 I always operated under the idea that the horse was just spoiled and needed showing who was boss.
 More often than not, I was able to show them.
 Sometimes, they showed me and became the inspiration for my line, "I'm a Cereal Cowboy...I Snap, Crackle & Pop when I move."

 Then I met Linda Tellington-Jones.
-I attended one of her clinics some 20 years ago or better and in mere minutes LT-J convinced me there was a better way of dealing with horses and opened up a whole new world.
+I attended one of her demo clinics some 30 years ago or better and in mere minutes LT-J convinced me there was a better way of dealing with horses and opened up a whole new world.
 I became aware that horses can have headaches, off days, physical problems that may not be obvious and even mental problems that prevent them from being able to give their best.
-Since then I have eagerly devoured every bit of information I could find wherever I find it and weighed it against experience, common sense, success and whether or not it meets my criteria: 1) it has to be reasonably safe for the horse; 2.) it has to be reasonably safe for me; 3.) it has to work EVERY time; 4.) the horse must be better when I'm done working with it.
+Since then I have eagerly devoured every bit of information I could find wherever I find it and weighed it against experience, common sense, success and whether or not it meets my criteria: 1.) it has to be reasonably safe for the horse; 2.) it has to be reasonably safe for me; 3.) it has to work EVERY time; 4.) the horse must be better when I'm done working with it.

 I had spent a lot of time in my life simply observing horses and watching how they interacted with each other.
 I saw they had a ranking or pecking order within the herd that set some individuals up as leaders and the rest as followers.
 I began working some of those things I observed into the work I was doing with horses.